- Research News

 To Apply for a Game Design Minor/Concentration:

-- Obtain the form Application to Certify Completion of a Minor from this site.
+- Download the form Application to Certify Completion of a Minor.
+This is a fillable PDF form.

-- Submit the form and the transcript to the Computer Science Undergraduate office, 110E Gates Hall.
+- Submit the completed form to the Computer Science Undergraduate office, 110E Gates Hall.
+(As of March 13, 2020, completed Game Design Minor forms should be submitted to firstname.lastname@example.org and email@example.com, via https://sft.cornell.edu/ (secure file transfer))

 To complete the minor/concentration, the student must take at least six (6) courses (18 credit minimum) chosen as follows: